Commas and periods are the most frequently used punctuation marks. Commas customarily indicate a brief pause; they're not as final as periods.

 Without a comma, the reader is liable to think that "she" was the one who was prepared to leave.

-Rule 4.
+Rule 4a.
 When starting a sentence with a dependent clause, use a comma after it.

 Example: If you are not sure about this, let me know now.

-But often a comma is unnecessary when the sentence starts with an independent clause followed by a dependent clause.
+Rule 4b.
+A comma is usually unnecessary when the sentence starts with an independent clause followed by a dependent clause.

 Example: Let me know now if you are not sure about this.